 But times had changed, and people adapted rather quickly.
-That’s one thing about the human species, in the face of adversity we do adapt and when covid hit that is exactly what we did.
+That's one thing about the human species, in the face of adversity we do adapt and when covid hit that is exactly what we did.
 We adapted once again!
-So, when the opportunity arose for me to travel back to India in May, I wasn’t sure how open my boss would be to the idea of continuing to do what I did in New Zealand from India.
-And as skeptical as I was about the idea, my boss certainly wasn’t.
-It had been four years since I had been home, that’s an awful lot of time to stay away from the people you love.
+So, when the opportunity arose for me to travel back to India in May, I wasn't sure how open my boss would be to the idea of continuing to do what I did in New Zealand from India.
+And as skeptical as I was about the idea, my boss certainly wasn't.
+It had been four years since I had been home; that's an awful lot of time to stay away from the people you love.
 But I was fortunate enough to have a boss who understands the importance of the personal and its impact on the professional.
 The one thing we all wish to achieve at the end of the day is being able to do justice to both the personal and professional.
 It is a fine balance and hard to come by, but the idea of working from home has just made striking this balance a lot easier.

 Putting it into Action

-Like they say, the world is your oyster & not just when it comes to play but when it comes to work too.
+Like they say, the world is your oyster & not just when it comes to playing but when it comes to working too.
 All one requires to continue doing what they do, is the right mindset, a can-do attitude, a supportive employer and of course the most important- a fast and stable internet connection.
-It doesn’t matter if that entails working from your bedroom, living room, a café, or a yacht.
+It doesn't matter if that entails working from your bedroom, living room, a café, or yacht.
 Your options are endless!
 When I first got onboard with the idea of working from home & by home, I mean a different country I thought it would take some getting used to but just as quickly as we adapted to working from home in the first lockdown, did I adapt to working in a different time zone.

-The freedom and flexibility which once would not be considered by employers is now encouraged.
+The freedom and flexibility that once would not be considered by employers are now encouraged.
 These hybrid models of work are increasingly becoming popular & I would urge you based on my own experience to take it on if you are fortunate enough to have an employer who offers you this.
-Like Alex Muench says, “Remember to enjoy the freedom of being able to work from anywhere and the flexibility to adapt your work to your life rather than the other way around.”
+Like Alex Muench says, "Remember to enjoy the freedom of being able to work from anywhere and the flexibility to adapt your work to your life rather than the other way around."